buzzingpixel/corbomite-migrations/readme.md

 Creates a migration file in the directory specified in your `phinx.php` config file.

+You can also provide an argument to name the migration and skip the question asking what the name of the migration should be.

 #### `migrate/status`

 Shows the status of migrations.